amanjaiswal92/abt-cli/README.md

 Only thing you have to do is just place your command description, JSON output structure in golang and your RESTAPI URL.

+# Prerequisites
+  python2.7, golang-1.6 or above

 # Built-in commands are:
 login
 logout
 exit
 help

+# How to write command JSON structure?

+# How to generate CLI source code?

+# How to build go source?

+# How to run CLI?